 Various actions can be carried out during the subsequent transfer.
 These work according to a step-by-step concept (1).

 1a) With "Snap redlining features" the geometries of the redlining paths are corrected within the set snapping tolerance.

 The stylization of the blue segments indicates that the associated geometry was automatically corrected.
 The gaps and overlaps were thus eliminated if they were within the snapping tolerance (in the example: 0.5m).
 Geometries that lie outside the snapping tolerance are not automatically corrected.
 These must be reworked manually.
 The status is automatically adjusted and the stylization is done accordingly.

-The occupancy of the paths can be shown as a label via a view (TC_M_RL_SEGMENT) and the text on the line can be stylized.
+The assignment of the paths can be shown as a label via a view (TC_M_RL_SEGMENT) and the text on the line can be stylised.

 There must be no other structure with the same name in the tolerance area.

 1c) With the action "Link distribution network" the main routes are taken over.
 The settings for the status can be retained.

 1d) With the action "Link lead in trenches" the house connection segments are taken over and linked with the rest of the network.

 It will be checked whether the segment type already exists.
 If this is not the case, a new type must be created.
 The name of the segment type is made up of the surface and construction method of the redlining segment:

 - Surface / construction method